All you need to know

 For the candidate

-- The applicant must be eligible to register as a postdoctoral fellow at the supervisor’s institution on the funding start date;
+- You must be eligible to register as a postdoctoral fellow at HEC Montreal, Polytechnique Montréal, Université de Montréal, McGill University or University of Alberta, on the funding start date;

-- The candidate must have submitted his/her doctoral thesis by the start date of funding;
+- You must have submitted your doctoral thesis by the start date of funding;

 For the professor (supervisor)